 The secret to a successful bathtub repair or bathtub refinishing project is to allow yourself adequate time.
 Although the actual repair usually doesn't take long, many bathtub fixes involve epoxies applied in several thin layers.
 You'll need to allow adequate drying time between these layers, so don't plan on using your tub the same day that you repair it.
 Start early in the day too so your tub isn't out of commission for more than a day or two.

-Fiberglass and Acrylic Bathtub Repair
+Repair Cracks in Fiberglass and Acrylic Bathtub

 Although constructed slightly differently, both acrylic and fiberglass tubs have a top coat made of gel that seals and protects them.
 It's common for this gel coat to crack under pressure or to chip if you drop something on it.
 Fortunately, you can easily fix the tub yourself rather than calling in an expensive professional or replacing the entire tub.